6:00pm – 8:30pm

 • Running a food retail business in 2026 means managing relentless pressure from all sides — costs, competition, technology, and a consumer who has never been more demanding or less loyal.
 No retailer can win in that environment alone, and the smartest CEOs know it — the future belongs to those who build genuine, data-driven partnerships with CPG companies to co-create the products, promotions, and experiences that actually move shoppers.
 Get inside the strategic mindset of today’s retail leaders and ask the question that matters most: what does it take to lead, compete, and collaborate in the most disrupted era food retail has ever seen?

-• Food Retailer Turnaround: Supermarket Simulation Session 5
+• Think Like a Retailer Simulation Session 5

 • Miguel Gomez, Adam Brumberg